StochasticBiology/hypercube-hmm/README.md

 The code base includes several R scripts that "wrap" external calls to HyperHMM, including preparing data and pulling output for plots.
 This setup is less streamlined than fully integrating HyperHMM into the R environment, but we currently don't have resource for that.
 The code `hyperhmm-wrap.R` provides a function to call HyperHMM from R; `hypertraps-wrap.R` does the same for HyperTraPS.

+The analyses and figures in the associated manuscript are reproduced with the various `...-start.R` and `...-retrieve.R` scripts.
+If you want to run these, pull the `Data/` contents into the working directory first.

 References
 =====